- Astronaut Piggy Bank

 Here’s an elegant set of navy and gold constellation coasters, made of 100% glass, and packaged up in a neat gold gift box with gold twine, and decorative gift tag.
 These would look equally great on a coffee table or a teacher’s desk.
 Just note there are only two coasters per pack.

 You can’t talk about space and astronomy without a little alien chitchat.
 So this little crossbody bag is the best tongue-in-cheek accessory for any space lover.
-It has a zip closure, two inner pockets, and a shimmery reflective spaceship that catches the light.
+The bag can be worn as a crossbody with the 43-inch chain or as a clutch with the chain strap removed.

 These wonderfully illustrated planet blocks can easily be passed off as kids’ toys.
 But they’re also filled with intricate astronomical detail that any celestial-inspired friend would love.